-vm universe jobs may be executed on any execution site with VMware, Xen (via libvirt), or KVM.
+vm universe jobs may be executed on any execution site with Xen (via libvirt) or KVM.
 To do this, HTCondor must be informed of some details of the virtual machine installation, and the execution machines must be configured correctly.

 What follows is not a comprehensive list of the options that help set up to use the vm universe; rather, it is intended to serve as a starting point for those users interested in getting vm universe jobs up and running quickly.
 Details of configuration variables are in the Configuration File Entries Relating to Virtual Machines section.

 Begin by installing the virtualization package on all execute machines, according to the vendor’s instructions.
-We have successfully used VMware, Xen, and KVM.
-If considering running on a Windows system, a Perl distribution will also need to be installed; we have successfully used ActivePerl.
+We have successfully used Xen and KVM.

 For Xen, there are three things that must exist on an execute machine to fully support vm universe jobs.